Stressor: Biological responses to stressors

 Traumatic events or any type of shock to the body can cause an acute stress response disorder (ASD).
 The extent to which one experiences ASD depends on the extent of the shock.
 If the shock was pushed past a certain extreme after a particular period in time ASD can develop into what is commonly known as Post-traumatic stress disorder (PTSD).
 There are two ways that the body responds biologically in order to reduce the amount of stress an individual is experiencing.
 One thing that the body does to combat stressors is to create stress hormones, which in turn create energy reservoirs that are there in case a stressful event were to occur.
 The second way our biological components respond is through an individual's cells.
 Depending on the situation our cells obtain more energy in order to combat any negative stressor and any other activity those cells are involved in seize.

+One possible mechanism of stressors influencing biological pathways involves stimulation of the hypothalamus, CRF (corticotropin release factor) causing the pituitary gland to releases ACTH (adrenocorticotropic hormone), which causes the adrenal cortex to secrete various stress hormones (e.g., cortisol).
+Stress hormones travel in the blood stream to relevant organs, e.g., glands, heart, intestines, triggering a flight-or-fight response.
+Between this flow there is an alternate path that can be taken after the stressor is transferred to the hypothalamus, which leads to the sympathetic nervous system; after which the adrenal medulla secretes epinephrine.